Resolution™ - taking the 'fear' out of reviews

 - At the end of the Resolution process, when our moderators see that the 'conversation' has been concluded, we invite the reviewer to post their final review

-Phase 3: Resolving issues pre-publication
+Phase 4: Resolving issues pre-publication

-Phase 4: Engaging with your customer through Resolution
+Phase 5: Engaging with your customer through Resolution

-Phase 5: Responding to the reviewer
+Phase 6: Responding to the reviewer

 We encourage our clients to respond through Dialogue, rather than picking up the 'phone or emailing direct.
 Why?
 Because we have plenty of experience that tells us that if your customer has chosen to communicate via Dialogue - at your invitation - then they react more positively if you respond via Dialogue.
-Of course you, (and we) take every case on its merits - that's one of the strengths of the system: it is infinitely flexible.
+Of course you, (and we) can take every case on its merits - that's one of the strengths of the system: it is infinitely flexible.
 On top of this, we get many comments from reviewers saying how much they welcome HelpHound's third-party involvement.
-Our clients also value our moderator's counsel when drafting responses.
+Our clients and their customers also value our moderator's counsel when drafting responses.

-Phase 6: Inviting the final review
+Phase 7: Inviting the final review

 This is the crucial element of the process that gives your reviews their credibility: the fact that every reviewer has a right to have their opinion heard - and are aware of this from the outset.
 Being able to say that to prospective customers wins business.
-The fact that so few reviewers who have posted through Resolution go on to publish a final review is tribute to the effectiveness of the system in resolving issues - it is a fantastic CRM tool - and wholeheartedly welcomed by consumers.
+The fact that so few reviewers who have posted through Resolution go on to publish a final review is tribute to the effectiveness of the system in resolving issues - it is a fantastic CRM tool - and is wholeheartedly welcomed by consumers.

 A Case History

 We have one client which to date has had over 70 cases through Resolution (across multiple branches).
 Only four of these of these have resulted in a final published review, either on their Dialogue modules and on Google.
 They currently score between 4.7 and 4.9 on their own modules (with over 800 reviews there) and between 4.5 and 5.0 on Google (with over 600 reviews there).
-It goes without saying that this is a well-managed and thoroughly consumer-focused business - as HelpHound clients are, by definition.
+It goes without saying that this is a well-managed and thoroughly consumer-focused business - as HelpHound clients tend to be, by definition.

 Over the years of seeing thousands of conversations in Resolution we have built up a wealth of experience, so please do ask for our advice if you are in any doubt as to how a response should be worded.